logo for pulau-pangkor.com

 A Brief history

-comes from the Chinese word Tai-Peng which means eternal peace.
-Taiping's history started more or less in the middle of the 19th century when the different warlords fought over the tin-fields in the Larut district of Perak.
+The name Taiping comes from the Chinese word Tai-Peng which means eternal peace.
+The city's history started more or less in the middle of the 19th century when the different warlords fought over the tin-fields in the Larut district of Perak.
 Chinese merchants had heavily invested in the tin mines and needed peace.
 So they pressured Raja Abdullah and several warlords to keep peace and accept the Pangkor Treaty 1874

 With the newfound peace many miners and shopkeepers came to the new city and within a year the city counted over 5000 inhabitants.
 With the growing tin industry, a good infra-structure was important.
 One of the first roads the was build was the Taiping-Kamunting road.

-British officers MessIn 1875, the British sent troops to punish the chiefs.
 Many were killed or imprisoned.
-Soon Perak's administration was moved from lower Perak to Kuala Kangsar, just 30 km away from Taiping.
-The result was that several institutions were established in Taiping, including a gaol, hospital, police force and survey office.
+Soon Perak's administration was moved from lower Perak to Kuala Kangsar, just 30 km away east of the "city of everlasting peace".
+The result was that several institutions were established in town, including a gaol, hospital, police force and survey office.

 War Memorial Taiping